[This article would take the reader through a

 make societal functioning so very ineffective.
 All

 is not lost, however.
-While we cannot change human nature that resulted from our
+While we cannot change human nature that arose from our biological

-biological evolution over millennia, and how we make sense of the world that
+evolution over millennia and how we make sense of the world that sprang from those

-sprang from those processes, we do have realistic measures that can effectively
+processes, we do have realistic/practical measures that can effectively counter/minimize

 I hope that the